Brainicism/bgutil-ytdlp-pot-provider/README.md

 > This plugin is not ready for general use and is awaiting changes to be merged in yt-dlp for it to be functional.
 > Follow https://github.com/yt-dlp/yt-dlp/pull/10648 for updates.

-Default port number is 4416.
-If you want to change this, be sure to change it in both the provider and plugin code.

 ### Base Requirements

 If using Docker image for option (a) for the provider, the Docker runtime is required.